Crab Brulee Recipe: How to Make the Perfect Appetizer

 - Serve on decorative plates alongside a small salad or crusty bread.

 - For an extra touch of luxury, add a spoonful of caviar to each ramekin.
+Or balance it with a hearty meat dish like our ultimate wagyu meatballs recipe.

 Frequently Asked Questions (FAQs)